aaizenm/PracticalMachineLearning/Writeup.md

 ## Conclusion:
 The model achieves 100% accuracy on the testing set provided.
+Conclusion, the algorithm employed by them made good use of provided predictors.

 Writing the text files, we'll use the following function: